kushaldas/tunir/docs/usage.rst

 The possible keys are mentioned below.

 name
-    The name of the job, must match the filename.
+    The name of the job, which must match the filename.

 type
     The type of system in which the tests will run.
 Possible values are vm, docker, bare.

 image
-    Path to the cloud image in case of a vm, you can provide docker image there for Docker based tests.
-It can also provide the ip/hostname of the bare metal box.
+    Path to the cloud image in case of a VM.
+You can provide docker image there for Docker based tests, or the ip/hostname of the bare metal box.

 ram
-    The amount of ram for the vm.
+    The amount of RAM for the VM.
 Optional for bare or docker types.

 user
     The username to connect to.

 password
     The password of the given user.
-Right now for cloud vm(s) it is set to *passw0rd*.
+Right now for cloud VM(s) it is set to *passw0rd*.

 jobname.txt
 ------------

-This text file contains the bash commands to run in the system.
-One command on each line.
+This text file contains the bash commands to run in the system, one command per line.
 In case you are rebooting the system, you may want to use **SLEEP NUMBER_OF_SECONDS** command there.

 If a command starts with @@ sign, it means the command is supposed to fail.
 Generally we check the return codes